Classic Black Bean Soup

 - Let sit, tossing occasionally, until ready to use.

-- Using an immersion blender, purée soup in pot until it’s partially smooth leaving ¼ to ½ of the beans in tact for added texture according to taste or, purée it all until smooth working in batches with a regular blender
+- Using an immersion blender, purée soup a portion of the soup in pot until it’s partially smooth so that some is smooth and the rest is left intact leaving some texture, purée it all until smooth working in batches with a regular blender

 - Divide soup among bowls.